MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-9.4.0/context-persistence.md

 ```

 Like many other account and context management commands in Azure PowerShell, `Set-AzContext` and
-`Select-AzContext` support the `Scope` parameter so that you can control how long the context is
+`Select-AzContext` support the **Scope** parameter so that you can control how long the context is
-active. `Scope` lets you change a single session's active context without changing your default:
+active. **Scope** lets you change a single session's active context without changing your default:

 ```azurepowershell-interactive
 Get-AzContext -Name 'mycontext' | Select-AzContext -Scope Process
 ```

-To avoid switching contexts for a whole PowerShell session, all Azure PowerShell commands can be run
+To avoid switching contexts for a whole PowerShell session, Azure PowerShell commands with an
-against a given context with the `AzContext` parameter:
+**AzContext** parameter can be run against a given context:

 ```azurepowershell-interactive
 $context = Get-AzContext -Name "mycontext"